 Community and outreach activities

-- Annually more than 90 technical assistance services (1,846 hours) to community partners in LEND & UCEDD alone.
+- Annually more than 2,186 technical assistance service hours to community partners in LEND and UCEDD alone.